 For example, you might be thinking about getting advice if you have a few different pensions which you are considering consolidating, but you aren’t sure whether it’s the right decision to move one pension plan – or you need help deciding which plan to move to.
 Read more about the pros and cons of consolidating your pension in our article Should I consolidate my pensions?

-You may also want to consider seeking advice if you’re worried about how upcoming changes to pensions announced in the Budget might affect you, specifically as it’s been proposed that pensions should be brought into the scope of Inheritance Tax from April 2027.
-You can find out more about these proposals in our guide Budget 2024 pension changes.
+You may also want to consider seeking advice if you’re worried about how upcoming changes to pensions announced in the Budget might affect you, specifically as pensions are set to be brought into the scope of Inheritance Tax from April 2027.
+You can find out more about these proposals in our guide Inheritance tax and pensions: what’s changing in 2027.

 If you have a final salary or defined benefit pension

-If you have a final salary or other salary-related pension (otherwise called a ‘defined benefit’ pension), where the amount you get is linked to your salary, you can’t take money straight out of your pension.
+If you have a final salary or other salary-related pension (otherwise known as a defined benefit pension), where the amount you get is linked to your salary, you can’t take money straight out of your pension.

 The reason you have to take financial advice is that the pension company must be able to show that you understand what you’d be giving up by transferring your final salary pension.
-In most cases it will definitely be a bad idea to transfer a final salary pension to a pension pot type of scheme, as you’ll be giving up valuable benefits.
-However, if, for example, you’re ill and don’t have long to live, you might decide you want to do this so you can get as much of your pension fund as you can, rather than having a steady – but lower – income.
+In most cases it will definitely be a bad idea to transfer a final salary pension to a pension pot type of scheme, as you’ll be giving up valuable benefits, including a guaranteed income for life that usually rises in line with inflation.
+However, if, for example, you’re ill and don’t have long to live, you might decide you want to do this so you can get as much of your pension fund as you can, rather than having a steady but lower income.

 How much will pension advice cost?